Rock the Free Response: Learn This AP Spanish Vocabulary List

 Atentamente

 Atentamente literally means “attentively,” but it’s used to mean “sincerely” when signing letters.
-It’s formal, and therefore, it’s great for signing the email section of the free response.
+It’s formal, so it’s great for signing your free-response email.

 Atentamente, Sra.
 Alvarez